28 February-1 March 2022. History and folklore with Saint Martin and the Devil.

-The 109th edition of the Pont-Saint-Martin Carnival – where ancient tales and traditions live again every year – takes place from February 28 until March 6, 2019.
+The 111th edition of the Pont-Saint-Martin Carnival – where ancient tales and traditions live again every year – takes place in February 2021.

-A local legend tells that Saint Martin of Tours, on a pilgrimage along the Via Francigena, met the Devil in Pont-Saint-Martin, where the only bridge and way to cross the Lys had been destroyed.
+A local legend tells that Saint Martin, on a pilgrimage along the Via Francigena, met the Devil in Pont-Saint-Martin, where the only bridge and way to cross the Lys had been destroyed.
 Here, the Saint made a pact with him: Satan would build a new bridge in one night, but in exchange, he wanted the soul of the first living being who would cross it.
 The following day, Saint Martin freed a dog on the bridge, thus saving the whole town.

 The Pont-Saint-Martin Carnival was started in 1902, and its program hasn’t changed since 1910.
 For a week, Saint Martin, Satan, the Roman Consul, the Lys Nymph, her Handmaids, the Tribunes of the People and the Roman Guards come back to life and parade through the streets of the Old Town.